legendzhouqiang/zbus/clients/PHP/Readme.md

 #zbus-php-client
-pthreads in PHP/Windows sucks!

-popen to mock threading?
+NO threading in PHP client!